 Clearly not, so the only people you SHOULD be talking to right now are privacy experts.
 Not ones who passed a 75 question multiple choice exam to achieve a Certified Information Privacy Professional (CIPP) acronym, and/or the Certified GDPR Practitioner course, a lawyer.
 And not just any lawyer, a lawyer who specialises in privacy.

 I’m not disparaging the CIPP/E or EU GDPR P certifications, they are actually very good foundations for anyone wanting to ask a true expert the right questions.
-And if, as per Recital 13; “…this Regulation includes a derogation for organisations with fewer than 250 employees with regard to record-keeping.”, you are small enough not to have to worry about validation of your practices, maybe someone with these certs is good enough.
+And if, as per Recital 13; “…this Regulation includes a derogation for organisations with fewer than 250 employees with regard to record-keeping.”, you are small enough not to have to worry about recording your processing, maybe someone with these certs is good enough.

 It’s up to you, you’re the ones betting your businesses on it.